 Because the Doctor Said You Need Assisted Living

 Assisted living had come up once or twice before.
-Sometimes when Delaney would stop by Evelyn’s house to drop off groceries, her mom would ask her to stay.
+Sometimes when Hannah would stop by Evelyn’s house to drop off groceries, her mom would ask her to stay.

-So Delaney wasn’t too surprised when “The Talk” about actually moving didn’t go that well.
+So Hannah wasn’t too surprised when “The Talk” about actually moving didn’t go that well.

 Evelyn relented and moved into an assisted living facility about 25 minutes away from her condo.